rinatkhaziev/ai-shitposting/fretbrrrd/README.md

+## Human message

+It got so scary good that I decided I'll see you all in the App Store.
+Here's a couple of screenshots for the reference.

 # Fretbrrd

 A cross-platform guitar learning app built with SwiftUI that helps users memorize the fretboard through interactive lessons and tests.